Autistic Self Advocacy Network: Special calendar events

 ASAN's chapters work collaboratively with the national branch on nationwide projects; an example of this is Day of Mourning, an event on March 1 where local chapters of ASAN, as well as independent groups, host candlelight vigils in remembrance of disabled people murdered by their caregivers.
 The first campaign was suggested by Zoe Gross of California, who had heard of a case where a young autistic man was murdered by his mother, who later committed suicide.
 The vigils honor people with all kinds of disabilities.

 In April 2013, as part of Autism Acceptance Month – a counter-movement against the cure-focused Light It Up Blue and Autism Awareness Month movements – ASAN launched an Autism Acceptance Month website.

 Publications

-ASAN published a book for autistic people in college, called Navigating College Handbook.
+In 2011, ASAN published a book for autistic college students, called Navigating College Handbook.
 The book was considered "the first of its kind".
 In 2012, ASAN began the annual Autism Campus Inclusion (ACI) Summer Institute, a week-long workshop teaching autistic students to engage in activism and advocacy on their campuses.
-Disability rights activist Lydia Brown is an alumna of the leadership program.
+Disability rights activist Ly Xīnzhèn M. Zhǎngsūn Brown is a graduate of the leadership program.

 The Loud Hands Project, a transmedia publishing effort for curating and hosting submissions by autistic people about voice, has also been active during 2012, in the form of a kickstarter campaign and an anthology, both founded and organized by Julia Bascom.
 Later in 2012, ASAN also published the anthology Loud Hands: Autistic People, Speaking, which features several dozen essays by autistic neurodiversity activists, including Jim Sinclair and Ari Ne'eman.